sifive/wit/README-internals.md

 ## Terms

-**repository**: A standard git repository.
-Each git "commit" in the repository represents a package, as defined below.
+Much of `wit` terminology is derived directly from `git`, upon which `wit` relies.

-**package**: A package is a specific hash of a git repository that is incorporated into a `wit` workspace, either explicitly by being added to the workspace by the workspace owner, or implicitly by being included from aanother package.
+**package**: A git repository that is incorporated into a `wit` workspace, either explicitly by being added to the workspace by the workspace owner, or implicitly by being included from aanother package.

 **workspace**: A workspace is a work area that contains zero or more packages, along with meta-data about those packages.